 The Top 5 global windmill producers have a combined market share of 50%

 GoldWind (China) is the global leader in windmill installed capacity.
-It is followed by Vestas (Denmark), GE Wind (USA), Siemens Wind (Germany), and Gamesa (Spain).
+It is followed by Vestas (Denmark), GE Wind (USA), Siemens Gamesa (Germany).
+Siemens Wind and Gamesa merged in 2017.

 In 2015, the world added 63GW to the global wind power capacity, reaching an accumulated 433GW.

 This represents a whooping 17% capacity increase year-on-year and highlights the consensus that wind power will play a very important role in the future energy mix.

 Re-powering old turbines improves efficiency and creates a secondary market

 Some windmills can be upgraded and repowering the old turbines has thus become a multi-billion dollar business.
 This trend has been particularly popular in Germany, Australia, and Japan, with accumulated replacements of over 300MW.

 In turn, this lead to the accidental creation of a secondary market where these emerging markets purchese and implement refurbished wind turbines, mostly in Africa and Asia.